 Claire Riddiough has been working in the mental health field since 2015 and in the human service profession for over 10 years.
 She has a master’s degree in Social Work from University of Wisconsin - Madison and is a Licensed Clinical Social Worker (LCSW).
 Her background reflects service with a variety of populations and settings.
 She has worked in private practice, provided individual and group psychotherapy in outpatient mental health and substance abuse clinics, coordinated care in hospital and inpatient settings, worked in the criminal justice system and provided services to families and patients on hospice care.

-Claire specializes in working with adults who experience anxiety, depression, grief and loss, life transitions, and eating disorders.
+Claire specializes in working with adults who experience anxiety, depression, grief and loss, and life transitions.
 Claire’s therapeutic style is client-centered, strengths-based and holistic.
 Her goal is to provide compassionate and effective therapy, working collaboratively with clients to develop new skills and insights that bring forth healing and movement towards their goals.
-Claire uses a range of treatment modalities, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), mindfulness, psychoeducation, and psychodynamic therapy.
+Claire uses a range of treatment modalities, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), mindfulness, psychoeducation, and psychodynamic therapy.
 Claire has a Bachelor of Science in Art Therapy and has experience facilitating therapeutic art processes.
 She believes in the healing power of relationships with others, and mind-body-spirit awareness.
 Claire considers it a privilege to help individuals with their personal transformation and to assist them in experiencing a life full of meaning, joy, peace and connection.